High Civilization: Background and recording

-In late 1990, after the completion of the album, the Bee Gees' status in music culture was recognised with the career-spanning retrospective box set Tales from the Brothers Gibb: A History in Song, 1967-1990, while outside the United States, the 21-track compilation The Very Best of the Bee Gees was concurrently released to capitalise on the lucrative Christmas market.
+In late 1990, after the completion of the album, the Bee Gees' status in music culture was recognised with the career-spanning retrospective box set Tales from the Brothers Gibb: A History in Song, 1967–1990, while outside the United States, the 21-track compilation The Very Best of the Bee Gees was concurrently released to capitalise on the lucrative Christmas market.
 "How Deep Is Your Love" (1977) was reissued as a single in the United Kingdom, while in the Netherlands, "Words" (1968) was issued instead.
-The marketing strategy was effective the album was a success in the UK, Europe and Australia.
+The marketing strategy was effective, and the album was a success in the UK, Europe and Australia.
 Commenting on releasing High Civilization soon after the compilation, Barry said: "The new album will surprise a lot of people, and it's perfectly timed after this greatest hits package, the old and the new."
 In February 1991, before the new album's release, the Bee Gees were surprised with an appearance on This Is Your Life.